 When it comes to computer operating systems, you really have two choices: Windows or Linux.
-Sure, there’s OS X, but that’s a hardware as well as a software buying choice.
+Sure, there’s MacOS, but that’s a hardware as well as a software buying choice.

 We have nothing against Windows.
 It can be annoying, certainly, and Windows 10 still feels a little unfinished, but over the years we’ve found it to be easy to install and reliable.